jeevasidarth/Infin/README.md

 ---

 *InFin — Protecting the income of India's gig workers.*
-*Policy Form INFIN-IPP-2026-01 | Regulated under IRDAI Sandbox Framework*
+*Policy Form INFIN-IPP-2026-01 | Designed in alignment with IRDAI Sandbox Framework*